OPTIONAL THEME:

 To what extent are the creation myths of traditional societies fundamentally similar to the written creation texts of the major religions?

-To what extent are globalization and the fusion of cultures progress?
+To what extent is the fusion of cultures caused by globalization progress?

 What can traditional societies teach us about the nature of war?